idaks/Games-and-Argumentation/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/idaks/Games-and-Argumentation)

-This repository demonstrates the paper titled "Games and Argumentation: Time for a Family Reunion!" presented at [XLoKR 2023](https://sites.google.com/view/xlokr2023).
+This repository serve as the centralized place to hold latest code for Games and Argumentation

 ## Codespace Setup